emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Site looks okay but buffers sometimes on mobile. ⚠️

 ***
+## Qstream
+### Score: 16/24
+1. Sources take some time to load. ❌
+1. Content is 1080p, but it cannot be lowered. ⚠️
+1. Finds popular things with no issue, including older content. ✔️
+1. Has 4 servers and does autoswitch if one fails. ✔️
+1. Site does not have episode auto-next. ❌
+1. Sites UI is good, feels modern and unique. ✔️
+1. Has built in subtitles for most content. ✔️
+1. Has movies, shows and anime. ✔️
+1. Site has watch lists and continue watching. ✔️
+1. Site gives recommendations on each movies page, but is otherwise lacking content discoverability. ⚠️
+1. Site does not have 4K content. ❌
+1. Site looks good + works well on mobile. ✔️

+***
 ## KaitoVault
 ### Score: 16/24
 1. Streams load very fast. ✔️